VollRahm/Minesweeper-Trainer/README.md

 # Minesweeper-Trainer
-This enables you to manipulate some thing in the Windows 7 Minesweeper.
+This enables you to manipulate some things in the Windows 7 Minesweeper.
 It will only work for the Windows 7 Version of Minesweeper, you can get it from here: https://winaero.com/blog/get-windows-7-games-for-windows-10/
 Download the 150MB Zip File and install its content.
 NOTE: This may occasionally crash.